 Like the incredible rivers in Western Montana’s Glacier Country, the lakes are pretty spectacular as well, offering year-round recreation.
 Some of the most notable lakes are Lake Como, Lake Koocanusa, Seeley Lake, Whitefish Lake, Lake McDonald and Flathead Lake–the largest freshwater lake in the West.

-It’s easy to book a sailing trip or charter a larger boat for a lunch or dinner cruise on Flathead Lake.
+It’s easy to book a sailing trip or charter a larger boat for a lunch or dinner cruise on Flathead Lake with Far West Boat Tours.
 Groups can opt for a wooden boat excursion on Lake McDonald in Glacier National Park or enlist a guide for a group lesson on stand-up paddle boards on Whitefish Lake.

 Kayaking and canoeing can be done on both lakes and rivers in Western Montana.
 Some sections of rivers provide calm and uncrowded paddling while other parts require excellent paddling skills.
 Hiring a guide that knows the waterways well is always in the group’s best interest.